microsoft/WhatTheHack/999-SAPonAzure/Student/05-PowerApps.md

-# Challenge 5: Power Apps integration
+# Challenge 5: Build Mobile Application around SAP.

 [< Previous Challenge](./04-k8sdeployment.md) - **[Home](../README.md)** - [Next Challenge >](./06-deploymongo.md)

 ## Introduction

-Now that you have your application running there are a few things to consider.
-How do you make it responsive?
-How do you make it resilient?
-How do you control costs while mananging load?
+Mango Inc has established SAP landscape for several years.
+Now Mango Inc wants to enable users with simplified mobile user interface that requires data from multiple sources and one of the data source is S/4 Hana system.
+Assume that production workers on site want to know material information on their mobile devices.
+How do you build mobile application using No/Low code platform that can interact with SAP system seemlessly?
 In this challenge, we'll find that out.

 ## Description